Australian Open 2020: Empty Time No Regret for Final Finals After Losing Final - The Media Times

 “He played very well after three or four games.
 Sure, there are some minor mistakes here and there, but they do happen.
 In the end the superb five was the final.
 I do not regret anything. “

-The team made a memorable run in Melbourne, including their quarterfinal and semifinal victories over Rafael Nadal and Alexander Zverev, respectively.
+The team had a memorable run in Melbourne, including their quarterfinal and semifinal wins over Rafael Nadal and Alexander Zverev, respectively.

 The French Open Open double runner-up was exhausted, but said he would go hungry to win the first grant crown.